Speeding Up Distributed Machine Learning Using Codes: Conclusion

 \section{Conclusion}

 In this paper, we have explored the power of coding in order to make distributed algorithms robust to a variety of sources of ``system noise'' such as stragglers and communication bottlenecks.
-We propose a novel \emph{Coded Computation} framework that can significantly speed up existing distributed algorithms, by cleverly introducing redundancy through codes into the computation.
-Our novel \emph{Coded Shuffling} framework can significantly reduce the overhead of data-shuffling, which is a costly process used in current machine-learning algorithms and is required for achieving high statistical efficiency.
-Our preliminary experiment results validate the power of our proposed schemes in effectively curtailing the negative effects of system bottlenecks, and attaining a significant speedups of up to $40\%$, compared to the current state-of-the-art methods.
+We propose a novel \emph{Coded Computation} framework that can significantly speed up existing distributed algorithms, by introducing redundancy through codes into the computation.
+Further, we propose \emph{Coded Shuffling} that can significantly reduce the heavy price of data-shuffling, which is required for achieving high statistical efficiency in distributed machine learning algorithms.
+Our preliminary experimental results validate the power of our proposed schemes in effectively curtailing the negative effects of system bottlenecks, and attaining significant speedups of up to $40\%$, compared to the current state-of-the-art methods.

 There exists a whole host of theoretical and practical open problems related to the results of this paper.
 For coded computation, instead of the MDS codes, one could achieve different tradeoffs by employing another class of codes.
 Then, although matrix multiplication is one of the most basic computational blocks in many analytics, it would be interesting to leverage coding for a broader class of distributed algorithms.
-We believe that for a broader class of functions there exists a fundamental tradeoff between system resources -- the computation load of each node, the runtime of distributed algorithm, the storage overheads, and the number of workers --, and we are actively studying this new tradeoff.

 For coded shuffling, convergence analysis of distributed machine learning algorithms under shuffling is not well understood.
 As we observed in the experiments, shuffling significantly reduces the number of iterations required to achieve a target reliability, but missing is a rigorous analysis that compares the convergence performances of algorithms with shuffling or without shuffling.
 Further, the trade-offs between bandwidth, storage, and the statistical efficiency of the distributed algorithms are not well understood.
-Moreover, it is not clear how far our achievable scheme, which achieves a bandwidth reduction gain of $\mathcal{O}(\frac{1}{n})$, is from the fundamental limit of communication rate for coded shuffling.
+Moreover, it is not clear how far our achievable scheme, which achieves a bandwidth reduction gain of $\Theta(\frac{1}{n})$, is from the fundamental limit of communication rate for coded shuffling.
 Therefore, finding an information-theoretic lower bound on the rate of coded shuffling is another interesting open problem.